 - The name of the registered place

 After a heritage permit application has been lodged it is considered a public document (including supporting material).
 Anyone can inspect an advertised heritage permit application on our website or at Heritage Victoria’s offices.

 Anyone can make a submission to Heritage Victoria on an advertised heritage permit application.
-Submissions or objections to a heritage permit application are considered public documents that can be inspected by anyone.
+Submissions or objections to a heritage permit application are considered public documents.

 If you’re affected by a heritage permit application, you can express your views on what is proposed and what gets approved.
 Anyone can inspect the plans and make a submission about an advertised application if they have concerns about it.

 A submission is a written statement explaining your views about the application and how you may be affected if a permit is issued.

 Anyone can make a submission about the application within 14 days from the date of notice.
 A submission will carry more weight if it is rational, factual and specifically addresses the proposal and relevant heritage matters.

 - Be made using the Heritage Victoria Public Submission Form